 Definition (Receive).
 The modal arrow that represents sleep of the process until protocol message arrived.

 receive (p: process) : protocol p = axiom

 Definition (Send).
 The response free function that represents sending a message to a particular process in the run-time.
 The Send nature is async and invisible but is a part of process modality as it's effectfull.

 send (p: process) (message: protocol p) : unit = axiom

 Definition (Execute).
-The Execute function is an eliminator of process stream performing adding single entry to the secured storage of the process.
+The Execute function is an eliminator of process stream performing addition of a single entry to the secured storage of the process.
 Execute is a transactional or synchronized version of asynchronous Send.

 execute (p: process) (message: protocol p) : process = let step: signature p = (action p) (message, (current p).2) in (protocol p, state p, step, action p, cons step (trace p))

-1) Run-time formal model of Erlang/OTP compatible generic server and with extraction to Erlang.
-This is example of process modality usage at low-level.
-The run-time formal model could be seen here streams.
+1) Run-time formal model of Erlang/OTP compatible generic server with extraction to Erlang.
+This is an example of low-level process modality usage.
+The run-time formal model can be seen here: streams.

-2) Formal model Business Process Engine application that runs on top of Erlang/OTP extracted model.
-The Synrc/BPE model could be seen here bpe.
+2) Formal model of Business Process Engine application that runs on top of Erlang/OTP extracted model.
+The Synrc/BPE model can be seen here: bpe.

 3) Formal model of Synrc/N2O application and n2o_async in particular.